The Kondratieff (aka Kondratiev “K” Wave) aka The Long Wave Cycle

 Or lose our ventures.”

 The Kondratieff long wave alone does not provide an effective formula timing plan for investors and traders.
 However, the Long Wave Dynamics approach offers a powerful set of tools for market analysis and investment decision making.
-For detailed information on the long wave and its impact on the global economy and financial markets, please read The K Wave, Profiting from the Cyclical Booms and Busts in the Global Economy, Update and Expanded Edition eBook (2012), and subscribe to The International Long Wave Dynamics Letter.
+For detailed information on the long wave and its impact on the global economy and financial markets, please read The K Wave, Profiting from the Cyclical Booms and Busts in the Global Economy, Update and Expanded Edition eBook (1995), and subscribe to The International Market Cycle Dynamics Letter.